FduZhuLab/cellgopy/README.md

 3.CellGO can construct the network of cell type-specific active pathways and report top communities enriched with active pathways.<br>
 4.CellGO can screen essential genes responsible for pathway activation.<br>

-**For more information about CellGO, please refer to our preprint version: https://doi.org/10.1101/2023.08.02.551654**<br>
+**For more information about CellGO, please refer to our published article at https://doi.org/10.1093/bib/bbad417 and our preprint version at https://doi.org/10.1101/2023.08.02.551654**<br>
-**For interactive web-based CellGO analysis, please login: http://www.cellgo.world**
+**For interactive web-based CellGO analysis, please login: http://www.cellgo.world or https://zhuy-lab.fudan.edu.cn/CellGO#**

+## **How to cite CellGO?**
+Peilong Li, Junfeng Wei, Ying Zhu, CellGO: a novel deep learning-based framework and webserver for cell-type-specific gene function interpretation, Briefings in Bioinformatics, Volume 25, Issue 1, January 2024, bbad417, https://doi.org/10.1093/bib/bbad417

 ## **Installation and dependencies**
 ### **1) System requirements**